-The reduction in noise afforded by resolution recovery in the reconstruction algorithm and by SHINE preprocessing of the acquired projections is clearly demonstrated on patient data (> Figs. 3e and 4).
-The trends in the curves of the standard deviation-to-mean ratio against iMLEM (>Fig. 3e) and in the curves of COV against iMLEM (> Fig. 3c, d) were similar.
-The large improvement in image quality afforded by the multi-ray and SHINE methods is furthermore supported by images of the patient with a low thyroid uptake ( Fig. 4).
+The reduction in noise afforded by resolution recovery in the reconstruction algorithm and by SHINE pre-processing of the acquired projections is clearly demonstrated on patient data

+(Figs. 7 and 8).
+The trends in the curves of the standard deviation-to-mean ratio against iMLEM (Fig 7) and in the curves of COV against iMLEM (Fig. 6) were similar.
+The large improvement in image quality afforded by the multi-ray and SHINE methods is furthermore supported by images of the patient with a low thyroid uptake (Fig. 8).
 The images obtained without applying resolution recovery were of very poor quality, in contrast to the images obtained when using the multi-ray resolution recovery method.
-Moreover, SHINE preprocessing of the projections allowed to reconstruct images with lower noise content, confirming the applicability of SHINE even on data with very poor counting statistics (7).
-However, the images of ▶ Figure 4 demonstrated a clear visual superiority of the 21-rays method over the 7-rays method.
+Moreover, SHINE preprocessing of the projections allowed to reconstruct images with lower noise content, confirming the applicability of SHINE even on data with very poor counting statistics [7].
+However, the images of Fig. 8 demonstrated a clear visual superiority of the 21-rays method over the 7-rays method.
 Such differences were not observed for the phantoms.
 This would recommend to use the 21-rays method for the study of more complex objects or of patients.

-Several groups have demonstrated the clinical advantages of PH-SPECT for the study of thyroid and parathyroid glands, of lymph nodes and of small bones (5, 17).
+Several groups have demonstrated the clinical advantages of PH-SPECT for the study of thyroid and parathyroid glands, of lymph nodes and of small bones [5, 16].
 Most of these studies were performed with cameras from the eighties or the nineties.
-As pointed out in a recent publication (5), most of these groups, including ourselves, are actually facing a major difficulty: modern y-cameras do not allow SPECT acquisition with a pinhole collimator and, or a titled head.
+As pointed out in a recent publication [5], most of these groups, including ourselves, are actually facing a major difficulty: modern y-cameras do not allow SPECT acquisition with a pinhole collimator and, or a titled head.
 This comes mainly from a software limitation that the user can hardly overcome without an active support of the constructor.
 An easy solution to this problem would be the availability from the constructors of an optional package allowing PH-SPECT acquisitions.
 A longer but maybe more efficient way would be the development of a dedicated system.
-Such a system should ideally incorporate the latest developments in smallanimal and human SPECT (14).
-For example, the multi-pinhole collimators allow superior sensitivity-resolution trade-offs (2, 12) and SPECT-CT has been shown interesting for the exploration of small organs like the parathyroid glands (8, 13).
-A high spatial resolution could also be very interesting in the field of the ablation of the thyroid remnant tissues with radioactive iodine.
-Indeed, it has been demonstrated that an accurate determination of the mass and the shape of these tissues was a critical point for the dosimetry to these tissues (9).
+Such a system should ideally incorporate the latest developments in small-animal and human SPECT [13].
+For example, the multi-pinhole collimators allow superior sensitivityresolution trade-offs [2, 11] and SPECT-CT has been shown interesting for the exploration of small organs like the parathyroid glands [8, 12].